ablease/go-rabbitmq-training/README.md

     └── main.go
 ```

-So to run each example, fire up 2 terminals and run the publisher and subsriber with `go run`
+So to run each example, fire up 2 terminals and run the publisher and subscriber with `go run`